NeCTAR-RC/tutorials/_connecting/02-terminal-and-ssh.md

 #### Address

 When you launched your instance, Nectar gave you an IP address.
 In the example below the IP Address of the instance named *acme_analysis_large* is 144.6.227.37.
 You should find and note the IP Address of your instance now.

+**Note:**
+If using the QCIF Availability Zone, you will have two I.P addresses, one that says `QLD` and the other `QLD data`.
+The `QLD data` network is to allow an instance to access QRIScloud's RDS collections or UQ RDM storage.
+Only instances which are permitted to access these collections need to configure and use the QLD data I.P Address.
+A typical Virtual Machine setup does not need to use this, only the `QLD` I.P address is required.
+{: .callout-warning}

 ![Instance details IP Address]({{ site.baseurl }}/assets/images/connecting/connecting-ip.png)

 #### User account